 What about gifts?

-An interspousal gift made by one spouse during marriage to the other spouse is a marital asset, and therefore subject to equitable distribution.
+An interspousal gift during marriage is a marital asset and subject to equitable distribution.
 See Florida Statute § 61.075(6)(a)1.d.
-An interspousal gift is established by showing (1) donative intent, (2) delivery or possession of the gift, and (3) surrender of dominion and control of the gift.
-The burden is on the spouse seeking to prove an interest in the property to show it was an interspousal gift.
+To establish an interspousal gift, one must show donative intent, gift delivery, and surrender of control.
+The spouse must prove an interest in the property to classify it as an interspousal gift.
 See Hooker v.
 Hooker, 220 So.
 3d 397, 403 (Fla.
 2017).

-In fact, a deed of gift of tangible personal property from one spouse to the other during marriage does not establish the property as the nonmarital property of the recipient-spouse.
-To establish that property gifted from one spouse to another during marriage is a nonmarital asset, the recipient-spouse claiming it must prove an intent to remove the property from the marital estate.
+A deed of gift from one spouse to another during marriage doesn’t make the property nonmarital.
+The recipient must prove an intent to exclude the property from the marital estate.
 See Marshall-Beasley v.
 Beasley, 77 So.
 3d 751 (Fla.
 4th DCA 2011) (finding that the wife could not use a written deed of gift to establish that jewelry given to her by the husband during marriage using marital funds was her nonmarital property).

 When to seek help:

 Going through a divorce takes a toll on a person.
 At times, it may be emotionally difficult and overwhelming.
-If you are intending on filing for divorce or feel that your spouse is ready to file, you should contact an attorney to explain the process to you and review your rights.
+If you’re considering divorce or expect one, consult an attorney to understand the process and your rights.

 Have more questions?
 Let us know by sending an email to: questions@legallotus.legal and we will do our best to develop content to provide you with direction and insight!